TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 **Note:** When you want to load Neuropixels recordings from the Open Ephys GUI with NEO, it does not support having multiple recording folder within the same session, i.e. when acquisition was stopped and started again within the same recording session.
 To handle and concatenate multiple recordings within the same session, use the MATLAB internal library!
 Switching the format to save and load back into MATLAB to the custom format.

-**Note:** When using SpikeInterface to extract Maxwell MEA data, you can take the same anconda environment as for spike sorting described below.
+**Note:** When using SpikeInterface to extract Maxwell MEA data, you can take the same anaconda environment as for spike sorting described below.
 See this section for install instructions.

 **Note:** When using NEO or SpikeInterface to extract data from a raw recording, make sure there are no additional files or folder within the recording folder other than those that come from the recording software!
 Otherwise, NEO might not detect the format correctly or at all.

-Since a lot of recordings are trial based and rely on synchronized event/TTL data, not only continuous amplifier channel data, but also event data from all recording formats mentioned (e.g., TTL signals to the recording system) can be loaded and analysed, enabling not only the pre-processing, analysis, and visualization of continuous data but also of event-related data.
+Since a lot of recordings are trial based and rely on synchronized event/TTL data, not only continuous amplifier channel data, but also event data from all recording formats mentioned (e.g., TTL signals to the recording system) can be loaded and analyzed, enabling not only the pre-processing, analysis, and visualization of continuous data but also of event-related data.
 Available types of analysis include current source density analysis, static power spectrum analysis, time-frequency power analysis, phase synchronization and event-related potentials for low-frequency signal components as well as event related spike analysis.

 The supported recording systems can be used with a wide range of probes designs, influencing downstream data analysis.
-Therefore, a fully interactive probe design and probe view window enables to set arbitrary probe designs (of longituinal single shank probes and multielectrode arrays) while always having an overview and full control over which channel are used for the analysis.
-Even Neuropixel probe designs with hundreds of recording channels almost freely distributed over the whole shank can be analysed without loosing oversight and with a visual representation of brain areas distributed over the probe based on coordinates obtained from the Neuropixels Trajectory Explorer.
+Therefore, a fully interactive probe design and probe view window enables to set arbitrary probe designs (of longitudinal single shank probes and multielectrode arrays) while always having an overview and full control over which channel are used for the analysis.
+Even Neuropixel probe designs with hundreds of recording channels almost freely distributed over the whole shank can be analyzed without loosing oversight and with a visual representation of brain areas distributed over the probe based on coordinates obtained from the Neuropixels Trajectory Explorer.
 Note: Multishank recordings (for example from NP 2.0 probes) can also be loaded, but are integrated into the same shank design, requiring to manually select the active analysis channel corresponding to a single shank.

 <img src="NeuroMod Matlab Version/Modules/MISC/Images/Example_Image_2.jpg" align="right" width="70%" />
+<p align="right"><em>Figure 2.
+Maxwell MaxOne .h5 recording with signals plotted over the grid array (channel demarcated by black lines) with spikes annotated as red dots.</em></p>

 Lastly, NeuroMod fully supports Kilosort, Mountainsort 5 and SpyKING CIRCUS 2 spike sorting.
 This firstly includes saving the dataset and probe design for external use in one of the sorting packages with your own code/the respective Sorting GUI provided with it.
 Secondly, you can apply automatic spike sorting with SpikeInterface completely handled by NeuroMod without the need to code with Mountainsort 5 and SpyKING CIRCUS 2.
 You just have to install the respective python packages (see below for instructions) and everything else is taken care of for you in NeuroMod, while still having full control over sorting parameters.
 In any case, spike sorting results from all these sorters can be loaded back into NeuroMod for further analysis (see below for details).
 If these sorters can not be used, NeuroMod also offers spike detection using different thresholding methods as well as spike clustering using WaveClus 3 (which does not have to be installed).
 Since every analysis is shown and editable in a separate window, spike and LFP analysis results can be easily compared and correlated.